D-Bhatta/Portfolio-Main/portfolio.md

 Here's a summary of my work history.
 I have 6 months of professional work experience as a freelance developer.
 Please respect that employer names are withheld in most cases due to client confidentiality agreements in my contracts.

-Below work history is in reverse chronological order (newest first), and abbreviated to last 2 clients.
+Below work history is in reverse chronological order (newest first), and abbreviated to 2 clients.
 Click on the link at the end of this section to see more.

 ### Client: New-to-market, data driven Fintech Startup [Name withheld for client confidentiality]